 9 – Lounges

-DCL may be about the kids for the most part, but there are plenty of adult only spaces and lounges.
+DCL may be about the kids for the most part, but there are plenty of adult-only spaces and lounges.
 It’s relaxing to have a drink, but even better when you can have a lounge appetizer to go with it.
-Many of the lounges have a bar menu where you can get some basic appetizers to partner well with your drink.
+Many of the lounges have a bar menu where you can get some essential appetizers to partner well with your drink.
 Keep the lounges in mind if you’re craving a late-night snack!

 10 – Food Allergies

 Have a food allergy?
 With Celiac in our family, we understand this isn’t simple in everyday situations.
 Simply put – DCL is the exception of catering to food allergies.
 Not only do their high standards allow you to ease your mind with cross-contamination, but they have allergy-friendly food that actually tastes good!
 When booking your cruise, add your food allergy to your reservation and let the DCL handle it from there.
 Tip –if eating from the buffet, let a Cast Member know you have an allergy.
 They will bring out a special plate of food that doesn’t have a risk of being cross-contaminated.

 Lastly, but most important – gratuity should be at the forefront of your mind.
 Whether it be your bartender at the lounge, a Cast Member delivering your room service food, or the servers that stay with you through your whole cruise… provide the gratuity you would personally hope to receive.
 18% is standard, but see if you can budget to go above that when exceptional service is provided.